 Dr. Shaw is trained to check skin for possible skin cancer, as well as remove skin cancer with minor procedures, diagnose and treat inflammatory skin disease in adults and children, perform skin biopsies, excisions, removal of benign growths, patch testing, Botox injections for axillary hyperhidrosis and cosmetic Botox.

-Dr. Shaw has lived in the Portland area for almost 20 years and loves the mix of small and big city feel, great food and proximity to a variety of outdoors activities.
-Outside of work, she enjoys spending time with her husband and two children, skiing, hiking and traveling.
+Dr. Shaw has lived in the Portland area for almost 20 years and loves the mix of small and big city feel, great food, and proximity to a variety of outdoors activities.
+Outside of work, she enjoys spending time with her husband and two children, skiing, hiking, and traveling.

-- MD, Oregon Health & Sciences University, Portland, OR, 2005
+MD, Oregon Health & Science University, Portland, OR, 2005

 BS, Oakland University, Rochester, MI, 1998

 AAS, St. Clair Community College, Port Huron, MI, 1996

 Shaw, T., Simpson, B., Wilson, B., Oostman, H., Rainey, D, Storrs, F. True photoallergy to sunscreens is rare despite popular belief.
 Dermatitis, 2010 (in print).